nathanielsade/Producer-Consumer/README.md

 # Producer-Consumer System in C

 ## Project Overview
 This C implementation addresses the classical producer-consumer problem within a news agency framework.
-The system consists of multiple reporter threads (producers) that generate articles, which are then managed by a dispatcher that distributes them to co-editors using round-robin scheduling with a 5ms time quantum.
+The system consists of multiple reporter threads (producers) that generate articles, which are then managed by a dispatcher that distributes them to co-editors using round-robin scheduling.
 Each reporter operates with their own bounded-capacity article queue.

 ## Synchronization Implementation
 The project implements robust thread synchronization using: